 4. St. Hilarion Castle

-The best preserved of Northern Cyprus’ castles, this fairytale castle is supposed to have been the inspiration to the Disney’s production of Snow White.
+The best preserved of Northern Cyprus’ castles, this fairytale castle is supposed to have been the inspiration for Disney’s production of Snow White.

 5. Bellapais Monastery

-Also known as Bellapais Abbey, is located on the flanks of the Five-finger mountain in the village of Bellapais.
-It’s only 10 minutes by car from the center of Kyrenia.
+Also known as Bellapais Abbey, it is located on the flanks of the Five-finger mountain in the village of Bellapais.
+It’s only 10 minutes by car from the centre of Kyrenia.

 The most outstanding characteristic of the monastery is its beautiful gothic architecture.
 The biggest part of it is the Orthodox church with well-preserved frescoes.
-There’s also a cloister with 18 arches, a common spot for pictures.
+A cloister with 18 arches is also a common spot for pictures.